robertdp/purescript-web-router/README.md

       , "ContactUs": "about" / noArgs
       }

--- This is route parser we need to pass to the driver.
+-- | This is route parser we need to pass to the driver.
--- It can produce any route which allows the parser to return a value of `NotFound` instead of failing. parseRoute :: forall  String -> Either RouteError Route parseRoute = parse routes
+-- | It can produce any route which allows the parser to return a value of `NotFound` instead of failing. parseRoute :: forall  String -> Either RouteError Route parseRoute = parse routes

--- This is the route printer we need to pass to the driver.
+-- | This is the route printer we need to pass to the driver.
--- It can only print paths to valid pages, which means a path can't be produced for the `NotFound` route.
+-- | It can only print paths to valid pages, which means a path can't be produced for the `NotFound` route.
--- With this approach routes can be seperated based on whether they should be a navigation target and have a URL. printRoute :: Page -> String printRoute = print pages
+-- | With this approach routes can be seperated based on whether they should be a navigation target and have a URL.
+-- | Note: assymetry is not required, and a symmetrical printer works just fine as well. printRoute :: Page -> String printRoute = print pages
 ```